CodeYourFuture/immersive-go-course/kafka-cron/README.md

 Kafka doesn't export Prometheus metrics natively.
 However, we can use the official [Prometheus JMX exporter](https://github.com/prometheus/jmx_exporter) to expose its metrics.

+The Prometheus JMX exporter can run as a Java agent (alongside a Java program such as Kafka) or else as a standalone HTTP server, which collects metrics from a JVM running elsewhere and re-exports them as Prometheus metrics.
+If we use the agent, we will need to our your own version of the Kafka container that includes the agent.
+It is probably easier to run it as a standalone HTTP server in its own container.
-Set this up (it is probably best as another container in your `docker-compose` configuration - we'll need to define a simple Dockerfile for it).
+You'll need to define a simple Dockerfile for the JMX exporter and add the container to your `docker-compose` configuration.

 Next, we can add Prometheus, AlertManager, and Grafana, a common monitoring stack, to our `docker-compose` configuration.
 Here is an example configuration that we can adapt: https://dzlab.github.io/monitoring/2021/12/30/monitoring-stack-docker/.
 AlertManager is used for notifying operators of unexpected conditions, and Grafana is useful for building dashboards that allow us to troubleshoot and understand our system's operation.